Bruno-Diego/CodeInstitutePortfolio1/README.md

 ### The Contact Form

-- The user who wants to contact the creator can send a message to the e-mail provided on the closing text.
+- The user who wants to contact the creator can send a message to the e-mail provided or fill the form at the bottom of the contact page.
 - This contact form was created with didactical purposes with the objective to allow the user to get in touch with the content creator submiting his name and e-mail.
-- This is a feature to be implemented, at the moment the send message button is a link that only leads to a 404 (lost) page.
+- This is a fully functional feature thanks to the [FormSubmit website](https://formsubmit.co/) that alows the page to send the user's message to the creator e-mail only using HTML.

 ![Contact](./img/contact.png)

 ### The Success Page

-  - Since this is a static website, the button to subscribe leads to a success page with a message confiming the user action was successfull and a animated check sign.
+  - The button of the contact form leads the user to the success page confirming that the e-mail with the message was successfully sent.
   - The credits for the animation goes to the work done in Codepen.io by Konstantin Rouda (@Konrud) and can be viewed on [this link](https://codepen.io/Konrud/pen/mwZXgV).

  __Image to be UPDATED__
   ![Success](./img/success.png)